Recently, Dinocrates Group announced its acquisition of Global Management Systems, Inc. (GMSI), a networking and communications company.

 One of the companies that “worked” was a network maintenance company.
 This acquisition, later turned into a GMSI subsidiary, was sold in 2011.

 With the funds from that sale, Augustine started reducing his hours at GMSI and started angel investing.
 “My company was never [the] exciting engineering startup that most engineers dream of.
 This was my way of getting involved in high tech companies … but not being operationally responsible for any of it….
 I’m done with the operational stuff.”
 He chuckled.

 Around this time, Augustine had an epiphany.
 In spite of all his success, he had actually been subconsciously waiting for three decades for an opportunity to become an engineer again.
 Still, as life continued and his malleable goals and definitions of success adapted with it, Augustine just kept rolling with the punches and taking things as they came.

 “That’s also what IBM taught me… If you know you gotta make a hundred calls to get one customer, you gotta get ninety-nine no’s out of the way as quickly as possible.
 That’s the way I approach dating,” he laughed.

 “You gotta look at all of them, and if you’re not willing to face rejection then it’s not going to be a fun game for you.
 But if you know you’re working towards that one and I gotta get through that ninety-nine, then it becomes fun.”

 What’s the secret behind Augustine’s achievements?

-“Probably,” Hilton laughs.
+“Probably,” Augustine laughs.
 “Some people call it luck, religious people say I’m blessed, and I just say I’m an outlier on a statistical chart.”